-Watch the milky way rise in this time lapse video shot in the early morning hours at the end of April.
+Watch the milky way rise over Lake Sugema, IA, in this time lapse video shot in the early morning hours at the end of April.

 For many people, going somewhere completely devoid of light pollution (a black or gray zone on this map) is not possible without an all-day drive.
 I know this because I live in Illinois.
 But a blue or green zone can still provide an impressive view of the milky way.
 You just have to be more selective in choosing a site, and look at more than just the color zone.
 The milky way rises in the southeast, crosses the southern horizon, and then sets in the southwest.
 So you will want to choose a viewing site that does not have any major cities in that direction.
 Even if the sky overhead is very dark, a light dome from a city can ruin the view if it is located to your south.

 This view south was spoiled by the light dome from Springfield, IL